 Gorrell points out that families who save the average Ohio income tax refund each year—about $2,700—starting in middle school can end up with enough savings to fund 24 percent of in-state tuition by freshman year of college.
 Not too shabby.
 “It’s important to watch for those opportunities, like a tax refund, where you may find yourself with some extra dollars,” says Gorrell.
 “They can add up.”

-2. That just-finished monthly payment.
+2. Redirect that just-finished monthly payment.

 When you finish paying off a car loan—or, say, a student loan—redirect the funds to college savings.
 “You’re already accustomed to paying that bill,” notes Gorrell.
 “Now, you can pay it to yourself.”